 Facebook to Allow Users to Login with Less Info

 According to The Boston Globe, Facebook announced in late April that, “its 1.3 billion users would soon be able to limit the information they reveal to other websites or mobile applications when they log in through their Facebook identities.”
+In short, Facebook to allow users to login with less info.

 The idea behind this move is to address users’ concerns about revealing their personal data just to check out a website.